When you think about air travel, you might not consider the temperature in the cargo hold of an airplane.

 However, the temperature in this part of the plane can be an important factor, especially when it comes to transporting certain types of cargo, particularly animals.

-In this article, we will explore the temperature range in a plane’s cargo hold, the factors that can affect the temperature, and how the temperature is regulated during a flight.
+In this article, we will explore how cold does the cargo hold of an airplane get, the factors that can affect the temperature, and how the temperature is regulated during a flight.

-The Quick Answer: The cargo/baggage holds on most modern airliners are both pressurized and heated.
+The Quick Answer: How cold is the cargo hold of an airplane?
+The cargo/baggage holds on most modern airliners are both pressurized and heated.
 The temperature is kept above 7ºC (45ºF) unless there are animals in the hold in which case the temperature will be kept between 18ºC and 24ºC (64ºF and 74ºF).

 If you think about it, if the passengers’ baggage was kept in a totally unheated area that was exposed to the outside air temperatures, which can be as low as -57ºC (-70ºF), then any liquids contained in their checked bags would freeze solid.

 The containers they were in would most likely split or shatter, resulting in a terrible mess over the contents of the suitcase.
 This doesn’t happen, fortunately.

 Factors affecting the temperature in airplane cargo hold